srinivma1/appsody-backend-example/README.md

 # appsody-backend-example

-   This writeup will show how to generate appsody(cloud naticew
+   This writeup will show how to generate cloud native microservice applications using appsody.

 ## Prerequisites for Windows 10 Professional
- 1. Minimum OS would be Windows 10 Professional.
+ 1. Minimum OS should be Windows 10 Professional.

  2. Docker for Windows 10 installed.